 Yet more and more people are saying it doesn’t work.
 So what’s going on?

-business networking strategy.
+Last week I spent some time at Andy Lopata’s workshop on business networking strategy.
 Andy is without doubt the expert on business networking – he works with many large companies and trains their staff on getting the most from networking.
 He says the problem lies in that many people ‘play’ at networking.
 They give it a go with no real expectation as to what they’re going to get out of it or, just as detrimentally, what they’re going to put into it.

-The fact is that networking is now very sophisticated in the UK, so rather than just turning up somewhere for breakfast, you should look to build a proper networking strategy as part of your
+The fact is that networking is now very sophisticated in the UK, so rather than just turning up somewhere for breakfast, you should look to build a proper networking strategy as part of your marketing mix.
+Of course many people aren’t doing this so with record numbers of people heading into networking without a strategy, it’s no wonder many are falling out of it.

 So if you’re going networking and want to make it a success, here are the key points you should know: